 Sadhana Ritual Courses

-Samye Institute offers these support courses annually in Nepal and also at some of our global centers.
+Samye Institute offers these support courses regularly in Nepal and also at some of our global centers.
 We are currently developing an online course that will serve the needs of those who cannot travel to Nepal. allow the students to immerse themselves in sadhana practice gradually.

 Focus: Body, Speech, Mind, and Activity